JangidRkt08/3W-Business_Leaderboard_Task/client/FRONTEND_DOCUMENTATION.md

 ## Overview

- frontend of a React application built with Vite that provides a real-time leaderboard interface.
-It communicates with the backend via REST API calls and Socket.IO for real-time updates.
+The frontend is a React application built with Vite that provides a real-time leaderboard interface.
+It communicates with the backend via REST API calls for user management and Socket.IO for real-time updates and point claiming.

 ## 🏗️ Architecture

 ### Technology Stack
 - **React 19.1.1** - Modern React with hooks
 - **Vite** - Fast build tool and dev server
-- **Socket.IO Client** - Real-time communication
+- **Socket.IO Client** - Real-time communication and direct point claiming
 - **Axios** - HTTP client for API requests
 - **CSS3** - Modern styling with responsive design